cristaldo/libreoffice/README.md

 Xubuntu 13.04 raring   => 4.1.4         ppa repository
 Xubuntu 13.10 saucy    => 4.2.0         ppa repository

-and any distributions based on these releases.
+...and any distributions based on these releases.
 ```

 The default repository source is (http://ppa.launchpad.net/) but unfortunately not all